-- 11.6 The design details of the scheme have been emphasised from an early point by the Council.
-Often the difference between high quality and ordinary development lies in the detail and implementation of the scheme.
-This proposal seeks to incorporate variations in brick type and include variations in brickwork such as soldier courses and recesses to achieve contrast.
-Secondary materials include render and metalwork which breaks up the brickwork.
-The approval of specific materials to be used on the development would be reserved by condition but the details in the application suggest that the scheme can be regarded as a high-quality development if well implemented. - On the basis of the considerations above the scheme is considered to be acceptable in light of policies EN1 and EN2 of the Local Plan for Slough March 2004 and Core Policy 8 of the Local Development Framework Core Strategy 2008 and the requirements of the NPPF.
+- 11.5 The proposed scheme retains the ground floor frontage of the site and provides a consistent form to the development.
+As the proposal turns into Burlington Avenue a new frontage is created to serve the proposed residential use.
+The frontage incorporates a new footway and service layby and this is considered to contribute positively to the character of the area.
+Burlington Avenue is a well-used route for pedestrians in the town and the proposed scheme will enhance this area.
+The scheme has evolved to amend the service areas and include planting and detailing that generates visual interest and the resulting impact is considered to be acceptable in design terms. - 11.6 The design details of the scheme have been emphasised from an early stage by officers.
+Often the difference between a high quality and poorer quality development lies in the detail and implementation of the scheme.
+This proposal brings forward a scheme which has well-ordered and complete architecture and elevations including a well-defined base, middle and top.
+The elevations of the scheme are broken-up through use of recessed balconies, brickwork reveals and strong building parapets which will give the scheme additional quality.
+In detail the elevations incorporate variations in brick type and include variations in brickwork such as soldier courses and recesses to achieve contrast.
+Secondary materials include render and metalwork also serve to add detailing and breaks up the extent of solid brickwork.
+The approval of specific materials to be used on the development would be reserved by condition but the details in the application suggest that the scheme can be regarded as a high-guality development. - 11.7 On the basis of the considerations above the design of the scheme is considered to be acceptable, representing an effective use of the site and a high-quality development which is in line with policies EN1 of the Local Plan for Slough March 2004 and Core Policy 8 of the Local Development Framework Core Strategy 2008 and the requirements of the NPPF.
 The impact will be appropriately weighted as part of the planning balance.